 Instead of sitting frustrated in morning traffic, ask: How does a sunrise work?

-Instead of getting impatient in line to grab your lunch to go, consider: How many people did it take to make this sandwich possible for me to enjoy?
+Don’t get impatient in line to grab your lunch to go.
+Consider: How many people did it take to make this sandwich possible for me to enjoy?

 Instead of lamenting at the never-ending pile of laundry, wonder: Who had the skills and time to create all these beautiful clothes I wear?